-Female Genital Mutilation (FGM) is a destructive ritual which involves the female genitalia being partly or entirely removed or injured in order to suppress a woman’s sexual desire.
-The mutilation is almost always conducted on prepubescent girls between the ages of four and eight, and what those who conduct the ritual don’t fully realise is the incredible pain and suffering the victims endure for the rest of their lives.
-While there are a large number of girls who survive the ritual, there are also many who die.
+The genitalia is partly or entirely removed supposedly to suppress sexual desire.
+The mutilation is almost always conducted on prepubescent girls between the ages of 4 and 8.
+Unfortunately those who conduct the ritual don’t realise the incredible pain these girls endure for the rest of their lives.
+While most survive this inhumane ritual, the complications do lead to a concerning number of deaths.

 The healing process, which is really just temporary until the girl becomes a woman, involves the sewing together of the labia or outer lips.
 Only a small hole for urine and menstruation remains.
 The girl’s legs are bound together while she lies, unable to move, for about three weeks.
 The healing is nearly completely undone when the girl marries, as the scar needs to be re-opened, by her new husband, before intercourse.
 This is a completely barbaric form of torture, as unnecessary and additional pain is inflicted on the victim yet again.